-In addition to all the engaging activities that are a part of a typical day at Camp Tavor, we have a number of special activities that provide endless excitement and intrigue for our camp community!
-The special days throughout the session are an opportunity for us to focus in on one specific theme, to go on an adventure outside of camp, to engage in Tikkun Olam (repairing the world) or to just have a ridiculously good time!
-Read on for a teaser of some of the unique and enriching special programming at Camp Tavor throughout the summer!
+Here is a snapshot of our summer program highlights.
+In addition to daily activities like avodah and chugim, we have a number of special activities that provide endless excitement and intrigue for our camp community!
+Special days throughout the session are an opportunity for us to focus in on one specific theme, to go on an adventure outside of camp, to engage in Tikkun Olam (repairing the world) or to just have a ridiculously good time!
+Read on for a teaser of some of the enriching programming at Camp Tavor throughout the summer!

-Tikkun Olam – “Repairing the World” – is an integral part of Camp Tavor’s values and programming.
-At Camp Tavor, we believe it is our obligation to integrate the development of Jewish identify with an obligation to work towards justice.
+Tikkun Olam, “Repairing the World”, is an integral part of Camp Tavor’s values and programming.
+We believe it is our obligation to integrate the development of Jewish identity with an obligation to work towards justice.
 As a way of living our values, each session all of the Camp Tavor chanichimot (campers) engage with a different service-learning experience with our Southwest Michigan neighbors.
 Each shichva (age-group) travels together to visit and engage with a different community or program that is striving to improve the local community.
 Following the service-learning experience, each group reflects on the experience and makes connections between Tikkun Olam and Jewish identity.
-In the past, Camp Tavor has partnered with local farmers to help harvest crops, assisted at a local food bank and worked on park improvement and clean-up projects in the surrounding community.
+In the past, Camp Tavor has partnered with local farmers to help harvest crops, assist at a local food bank and work on park improvement and clean-up projects in the surrounding community.
 We hope that our Tikkun Olam tradition can be the beginning of the continuation of a life-time of working to improve our world!

 Tiyul is the name of Camp Tavor’s camping trips.
 Each session, each shichva (age group) gathers together to experience a camping trip beyond the Camp Tavor property.
 We know that camping and hiking trips provide an unmatched opportunity for reflection, community building, and self-discovery, and we work to ensure that each camper has an opportunity to develop greater self-confidence while engaging with the great outdoors.
 Past tiyul activities have included hiking, biking trips, swimming, and (always) singing around a medura (camp fire).